Looking for the best afternoon tea in DC? Go to the Willard Intercontinental, one of DC’s most famous and elegant hotels, for the royal treatment.

 The Willard Intercontinental Hotel has been a pillar of DC high-society for decades.
 Just two blocks from the White House, this is where anyone who is anyone visiting DC spends the night.
 Celebrities, foreign dignitaries, and almost every president since Franklin Pierce, the Willard has hosted more VIPs than almost anywhere in the city.
 And that truly is saying something.

 The Travel Channel named the Willard as one of the top 10 places to enjoy tea like a royal, and Food Network lists is as one of the best tea spots in the country.
+It’s one of the best destinations for tea lovers visiting DC.
 With such accolades, it might seem that the Willard is a place completely out of reach for us normal peasants, people who aren’t members of the Washington Elite.
 But every weekend, among its gleaming marble columns and plush velvet curtains, the Willard breaks out its delicate china and invites people to indulge in a quintessential DC experience: afternoon tea at The Willard.

 So what’s it like to enjoy a meal at Washington’s most storied hotel?
 For our birthdays this year, my mom and I decided to find out and treated ourselves to one of the best afternoon teas in DC.